Beach at Bloubergstrand

 The Old Biscuit Mill at Woodstock

-Several of the photos you see of Cape Town often include the colourful Cape Dutch and Georgian architectural houses of the Bo-Kaap, situated at the foot of Signal Hill.
+Several photos of Cape Town often include the colourful Cape Dutch and Georgian architectural houses of the Bo-Kaap, situated at the foot of Signal Hill.

-Interestingly, this area was previously known as the Malay quarters and dates back as far as the 1760s when several “huurhuisjes” (rental houses) where built and leased to slaves.
-The people who lived there were known as the Cape Malays, because they originated from Malaysia, Indonesia and the rest of Africa.
-The story is being told that while the colour of the house remained white it was still on lease.
-Apparently, when the rules changed the slaves painted their houses in bright colours to symbolise their freedom.
+Interestingly, this area was previously known as the Malay quarters and dates back to the 1760s when several “huurhuisjes” (rental houses) were built and leased to enslaved people.
+The people who lived there were known as the Cape Malays because they originated from Malaysia, Indonesia and the rest of Africa.
+The story is told that while the house’s colour remained white, it was still on lease.
+When the rules changed, the enslaved people painted their houses brightly to symbolise their freedom.
 In May 2019, 19 sites in the Bo-Kaap were declared National Heritage Sites.

-We heard a visit to the Bo-Kaap is not complete without lunch at the well-known Biesmiellah restaurant located on the corner of Wale and Pentz streets.
-The unpretentious restaurant, with neon and quirky interior, was started 40 years ago by Shabira Osman.
-Apparently, Biesmiellah is a landmark and institution in the Bo-Kaap and therefore we decided to go and see for ourselves if they live up to their reputation of delicious food and excellent service.
+We heard a visit to the Bo-Kaap is incomplete without lunch at the well-known Biesmiellah restaurant on the corner of Wale and Pentz streets.
+The unpretentious restaurant, with a neon and quirky interior, was started 40 years ago by Shabira Osman.
+Apparently, Biesmiellah is a landmark and institution in the Bo-Kaap; therefore, we decided to go and see for ourselves if they live up to their reputation of delicious food and excellent service.

-Petra and I enjoyed their ‘Denning vleis’ and ‘bobotie’ which is two of their most popular Cape Malay dishes on the menu.
+Petra and I enjoyed their ‘Denning vleis’ and ‘bobotie’, two of their most popular Cape Malay dishes on the menu.
 We were blown away by the flavours of the food and the great hospitality of the people who work at Biesmiellah.
-We highly recommend that you stop for lunch at this authentic Cape Malay restaurant, after or before you had a chance to admire the lovely colourful houses of the Bo-Kaap.
+We highly recommend that you stop for lunch at this authentic Cape Malay restaurant after or before you have a chance to admire the lovely, colourful houses of the Bo-Kaap.

 Travelbuddies Lifestyle in Cape Town